UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/README.md

 This guide has been created to walk you through basic software downloads and installations as well as highlighted chapters of the ["R for Data Science"](https://r4ds.hadley.nz) book.

-This guide was created by the [Vaske Lab](https://vaskelab.ucsc.edu) at UC Santa Cruz; all software links reflect current version as of Q2 2024).
+This guide was created by Kaylee M. Delgado through the [Vaske Lab](https://vaskelab.ucsc.edu) at UC Santa Cruz; all software links reflect current version as of Q2 2024).

 ------------------------------------------------------------------------